skyejacobson/conversorHTB/README.md

 ```
 The `xml_tree` & `xslt_tree` variables call the `etree.parse()` function with the `xml_path` variable within its parameters.
 Parsing errors are incredibly common and can be huge vulnerabilities if improperly implemented.
 In our case it is exactly that; user-supplied XSLT is parsed and executed server side meaning arbitrary code put within an `.xml` or `.xslt` file could be used maliciously.

 In this case transformation output is written to the disk and served.
 When the result of the transform is served, it comes as a `.html` file.
 So anything the XSLT outputs becomes visible to whoever fetches that HTML.
-The other more intutive route would be utilizing CVE-2023-46214.
-Both these attack vectors utilize CVE-2025-6985 and CVE-2023-46214.
+The intutive route, from further research, points us to utilizing CVE-2023-46214.
+Both these attack vectors take advantage of CVE-2025-6985 and CVE-2023-46214.
 Read more here: [CVE-2025-6985](https://nvd.nist.gov/vuln/detail/CVE-2025-6985) [CVE-2023-46214](https://nvd.nist.gov/vuln/detail/cve-2023-46214)

 The XSLT parsing bug works but there is still no clear path laid out.
 That's where one more important piece of information located in the `install.md` file is crucial.